digitaltembo/readings/_posts/2014-01-01-The-Return-of-the-King-(The-Lord-of-the-Rings,-#3).md

 ---
-title: "The Return of the King (The Lord of the Rings, #3)"
+title: "The Return of the King"
+subtitle: "(The Lord of the Rings, #3)"
 author: J.R.R.
 Tolkien
 authorSort: Tolkien, J.R.R.
 pageCount: 404